devj3ns/fleasy/README.md

 ## Features

-All features with links to their page in the documentation are listed below:
+All features with links to their page in the documentation:

 - ### Extensions on `String` and `String?`:
     Note: All getters also do a null check if used on `String?`.